99230041238-vamsi/Digital-forensic/AUTOPSY/README.md

-# Experiment 05: Forensic Investigation Using Autopsy
+# Forensic Investigation Using Autopsy

 ## Objective
 To create a forensic case and analyze evidence using Autopsy.